 Funding/Support

-This project is funded by the National Rural Health Association (NRHA) through a State Rural Health Association Health Equity Pilot Grant.
-The support for this initiative comes through a subaward from HRSA/HHS/FORHP U16RH03702: Technical Assistance Pilot Award for Best Practices and Community Development.
+This project has been funded by the National Rural Health Association (NRHA) through a State Rural Health Association Health Equity Pilot Grant (Subaward from HRSA/HHS/FORHP U16RH03702: Technical Assistance Pilot Award for Best Practices and Community Development) and subawards from NRHA MacKenzie Scott Health Equity Funding.

 Outputs